sebastianrevuelta/citoolkit/README.md

 # Continuous Integration Tool Kit

-This docker stack helps you to deploy a Jenkins pipeline with security analysis:
+This docker stack helps you to deploy a Jenkins pipeline with security analysis.
 The stack includes:
 * Jenkins
 * Java 11